 John says his COPD and pneumonia became too challenging to manage by himself.
 He experienced frequent emergency room visits and repeat hospitalizations.
 In fact, John says his health became so out of hand that emergency room staff started to know him on a first-name basis.

 When asked to describe HomMed, John states, "The machine provides the same information as a personal call or in-person visit."
 Every day at eleven o'clock a.m.
 John's machine greets him with a pleasant, "Good morning!"
 The device also uses voice cues to remind him to step on a scale, take his temperature, blood pressure and pulse.
-In three minutes or less, the machine gathers and transmits John's vitals to the VNA's telemonitoring nurses who help monitor his health.
+In three minutes or less, the machine gathers and transmits John's vitals to Aurora at Home's telemonitoring nurses who help monitor his health.
 John also chooses to record his vital signs in a personalized log for his own records.

 To John, HomMed and nursing care helped prevent his return to the hospital, "The machine gives me a head-start warning about any problems.
 Now, I can see for myself about my health, and I feel more secure being knowledgeable of my condition."